mbianchidev/mbianchidev/note-to-colleagues.md

 # User Manual: How to work with me

-Hi there future (or current) colleague! 👋
+Heya there future (or current) colleague! 👋

 This is a manual to help you understand how to work with me.
 Please use he/him pronouns when referring to me, thanks!